Afterlost: Game

 Wright Flyer Studios and GREE launched the original mobile game in May 2014, and an update titled Shōmetsu Toshi 2 was released in November 2016.
-As revealed in the live broadcast held on November 13, 2018, Shōmetsu Toshi 0., the third update to the game, will be available for download on the evening of the latest music concert to be held on November 25.
-A new mobile game, titled Shōmetsu Toshi Drama RPG MIX, is in production, as is an unspecified 3D project powered by Unreal Engine 4.
+As revealed in the live broadcast held on November 13, 2018, Shōmetsu Toshi 0., the third update to the game, became available for download on the evening of the latest music concert to be held on November 25.
+A new mobile game, titled Afterlost – Shōmetsu Toshi, was released on June 6, 2019 and shut down on June 30, 2021 after two years in service.
+An unspecified 3D project powered by Unreal Engine 4 was under development as of 2018.

 Anime

 An anime television series adaptation was announced on May 27, 2018.
 The series was animated by Madhouse, directed by Shigeyuki Miya, and written by Shingo Irie.
 Tomoyuki Shitaya designed the characters, while Satoshi Motoyama served as the series' sound director.
 Kenji Kawai composed the series' music, which was produced by Pony Canyon.
 The series aired from April 7 to June 23, 2019 on Tokyo MX, ytv, BS11, and AT-X. Mao Abe performed the series' opening theme song "Kotae".
-For the ending theme, Hanazawa performed a cover of "Swallowtail Butterfly ～Ai no Uta～" by Chara for the first two episodes and a cover of "Hello, Again ～Mukashi Kara Aru Basho～" by My Little Lover in episodes 8 and 12, while SPR5 performed "With Your Breath" from episodes 3–7, then episodes 9-11.
+For the ending theme, Kana Hanazawa performed a cover of "Swallowtail Butterfly ～Ai no Uta～" by Chara for the first two episodes and a cover of "Hello, Again ～Mukashi Kara Aru Basho～" by My Little Lover in episodes 8 and 12, while SPR5 performed "With Your Breath" in episodes 3–7, and then episodes 9–11.
 The series ran for 12 episodes.
-The anime has been licensed by Funimation, who premiered their simuldub on April 28, 2019.
+The anime was licensed by Funimation, which premiered its SimulDub on April 28, 2019.